In conversation with More

 More: Are you a pessimist?

-Gregory: I’m the dumbest optimist I know.
-I appreciate you sharing Believer’s mumblings with me, by the way.
+Gregory: I’m probably the most hopeless optimist I know.
+Thanks for sharing Believer’s mumblings, by the way.
 But the story was unexpectedly concise coming from you.

-More: Enough wanted to limit the number of words written in the lifetime of a writer, songs composed in the lifetime of a musician, films made in the lifetime of a filmmaker, and so on.
+More: Enough wanted to limit the number of words written in a writer’s lifetime, songs composed in a musician’s lifetime, films made in a filmmaker’s lifetime, and so forth.

 Gregory: Why?

-More: It proposed that, for example, fifty pages filled with words should give as much to process or have as much to say as a hundred pages.
+More: It proposed that, for example, fifty pages filled with words should provide as much to process or convey as a hundred pages.

 More: Tell me about it.
 I insisted on giving unlimited space for creativity.
-But I’ll reluctantly admit, perhaps if you had less to digest, you’d desire and ponder each piece more.
+But I’ll reluctantly admit—perhaps you would yearn for and ponder each piece more if there were less to digest.

-Gregory: Do you mean how Beauty’s past creations are increasingly becoming peripheral in this age of fiber-rich algorithms, automation, and finely-grained reiteration?
+Gregory: Are you referring to how Beauty’s past creations are becoming increasingly peripheral in this age of fiber-rich algorithms, automation, and finely-grained reiteration?

 More: What does?

-Gregory: You agreeing with Enough to some degree.
+Gregory: What you said . . .
+You agreeing with Enough to some degree.
 We say that our observations and experiences matter when creating beauty.
-That’s what distinguishes our creations from those of the machines.
-But if one can’t tell the difference, and if an evil or a corrupt mind can appreciate and create beauty, which again, cannot be distinguished from that of a—
+That’s what sets our creations apart from those of the machines.
+But if one can’t tell the difference, and if an evil or corrupt mind can appreciate and create beauty, which again, cannot be distinguished from that of a—

 More: A virtuous, kind, and loving creator?